lingasc/icebreaker-generator-thanks/README.md

 - Open-ended questions
   "Which actor would play you in a movie about your life?"

 The type of question will be chosen at random, as will the options if it is a "Would you rather" type of question.
-All components of the questions are stored in [this breakfast hour dataset](data/breakfast_hour.csv).
+All components of the questions are stored in [this breakfast hour dataset](data/breakfast_hour.csv) and converted into JavaScript in [data.js](docs/data.js) for compatibility with GitHub Pages.

 ---